pulumi/examples/azure-py-aks/README.md

     $ pulumi stack init
     ```

-3. Set the configuration variables for this program, they have default values, so you dont have to do that:
+3. Set the configuration variables for this program:

     ```bash
     $ pulumi config set prefix all_resources_will_be_prefixed_with_this_value
     $ pulumi config set password service_principal_password
-    $ pulumi config set sshkey your_public_ssh_key
+    $ pulumi config set sshkey < ~/.ssh/id_rsa.pub
+    $ # this has a default value, so you can skip it
     $ pulumi config set location any_valid_azure_location_for_aks
     ```